UU-Hydro/GLOBGM/README.md

 For post-processing, two main tools are provided:

 - mf6ggmpost: Fortran tool to read GLOBGM results from MODFLOW and write heads or watertable depths, aggegrated data such as head decline slope, and sampled time series
 - analyze_gw_head: R-script used for evaluating the transient GLOBGM results for the CONUS using NWIS observation wells (see Verkaik et al., Section 3.3).
-See ./model_evaluation for the input and output.
+See [model_evaluation](model_valuation/) for the input and output.

 ## Disclaimer

-The GLOBGM is released under the GPL license v3.0 (see LICENSE).
+The GLOBGM is released under the GPL license v3.0 (see [LICENSE](LICENSE)).
 This program comes with ABSOLUTELY NO WARRANTY.